 In 2018, the national average cost of a wedding was $33,931.
-Couples are financially and emotionally invested in their weddings—not just to wine and dine guests ($2,564 average cost of libations per wedding; $70 average catering cost per guest), or dance the night away in gorgeous attire ($1,631, average wedding gown cost), but to celebrate their love in a big way with the ones they cherish most (136, average number of guests) as well as wedding bands by manlybands.com putting everything together to make one special day for them.
+Couples are financially and emotionally invested in their weddings—not just to wine and dine guests ($2,564 average cost of libations per wedding; $70 average catering cost per guest), or dance the night away in gorgeous attire ($1,631, average wedding gown cost), but to celebrate their love in a big way with the ones they cherish most (136, average number of guests, if you’re looking to rent dishes for wedding celebrations, that’s a lot of dishes.) as well as wedding bands by manlybands.com putting everything together to make one special day for them.
 After all, if your bride wants to be at that wedding venue Roanoke, then that’s where she has to be!
 The traditions of wedding dresses, desserts, music and flowers are still the cornerstones of a great wedding, but now they’re being brought to life in a million different shades of amazing.
 Whether it’s a couple embracing their bohemian vibes and lifestyle with a macramé-draped wedding arch at their ceremony site, or honoring their Mexican cultural heritage with sugar-skull cake toppers, couples across America and The Knot believe in one wedding tradition: Always make it your own.

 This year, for the first time ever, in addition to The Knot Real Weddings Study, The Knot also conducted a survey with Generation Z1 (ages 14-23) to understand how they view and plan for their future weddings.
 New traditions will pave the way as the younger generation continues to twist existing ones, merge cultural customs, or create new ones altogetherfor their future weddings.
 The majority of Gen Z respondents (87%) reported seeing themselves getting married in the future.
 And when it comes to planning, one in five (22%) Gen Z respondents anticipate hiring a professional to plan their weddings.
 These timeless, heartfelt celebrations of love and commitment are here to stay for generations to come.